 Can I keep a Daruma after the wish comes true?

-What should I do with a Daruma before buying a new one?
+What should I do before buying a new Daruma?

 Close the old cycle first.
-Paint the second eye if the goal was achieved, thank the Daruma, then keep, return, memorialize, or dispose of it before starting a new wish.
+Paint the second eye if the goal was fulfilled, then keep, return, memorialize, or dispose of the old Daruma before setting a new wish.

 After You Retire an Old Daruma

-Disposing of a Daruma is not only about removing an old object.
-It is also a way to mark the end of a goal cycle.
+Disposing of a Daruma is not only about removing an object.
+It marks the end of a goal cycle.
+Once the old cycle is closed, choose the next step deliberately.

 If you are choosing a new Daruma, compare Daruma colors and their meanings and where to place a Daruma.
-If you want the full background before beginning again, start with the complete Daruma guide.
+If you want the full background before beginning again, use the complete Daruma guide.